martenmario64/Pizza-Tower-On-Raspberry/README.md

 Also, If You Don't Want eye strain, please pick the Professional version.)

+(NOTE: Also as if you Really hate The Noise for some reason as a playable character, This Installer Should Be Able To Work With Pre Noise Update Versions Of Pizza Tower (Untested))

 On Either Installation, You'll See A Folder Called Game, copy your steam files of Pizza Tower in that folder, No Subdirectorys.